The Most Exciting Car in the World Today!

 For all the good that came with the new DeSoto for 1957 also came some bad.
 In an effort to stay ahead of the competition in design, Chrysler Corporation rushed the new models to production and the result was a lot of quality control issues.
 While the overall design of the car was sound and the mechanical engineering was stout as always, the quality controls and overall build quality were not up to par.
 Reports of cars rusting out within months of being built and other rattles, squeaks, and bad panel fitments were common.
 These were eventually addressed throughout the year so that by the time the '58 models came out, most of those issues were behind them.
 However, the damage to their reputation had been done and that would hurt sales in '58 when the economy was already down.

 On a more general note in the 1957 automotive industry, dual headlights first started to appear.
 At the beginning of the model year, not all 50 states had approved them as legal, so most of the early DeSotos are single headlight.
 They did plan ahead by leaving the fender cavity large enough to accomodate two on each side.
 By the time the Adventurer was released in January 1957, dual headlights were legal and all Adventurers were built with them.
-The '57 Firesweep model remained single headlight for the remainder of the model year while the Firedomes and Fireflites transitioned and were therefore mixed.
+The '57 Firesweep model remained single headlight for the rest of the model year while the Firedomes and Fireflites transitioned and were therefore mixed.

 For more details regarding 1957 DeSotos, including photos and data plate information, please visit the website below, which is maintained by National DeSoto Club member Ed Petrus.